+That said, that the conductus form itself — the functional nature of which is still being debated — served as something of a laboratory for melodic exploration seems obvious after hearing this collection.
 The result might thus be of more interest to specialists than to anyone else, but there are many intriguing ideas here.
 It would be interesting to investigate this style alongside other world lyrical traditions, and indeed that seems like a reasonable followup step — if indeed the collection is complete (not the repertory, but the project) at three volumes.

 To medieval secular listTodd M. McComb